 “Magic was working on Allah’s Apostle so that he used to think he had sexual relations with his wives while he actually had not.”
 (Bukhari 7:660)

-This spell was said to have lasted for a year.
+This spell apparently lasted for a year.
 If Muhammad, the “special prophet” of Allah himself, was not immune to occult spells, then it’s ridiculous for Muslims to believe they are not under Satan’s claws.

 And it (the Qur’an) is not the word of the outcast Satan” (81:25)

-“And if an evil whisper come to you from Satan, then seek refuge with Allah…” (7:200)
+“And if an evil whisper come to you from Satan, then seek refuge with Allah…” (Sura 7:200)

-When the Muslims in Abyssinia heard that Muhammad had back pedalled into polytheism, they were angry.
+When the Muslims in Abyssinia heard that Muhammad had back-pedalled into polytheism, they were angry.
 Muhammad had to do a damage control.
-He claimed “angel Gabriel” had given him a new verse to replace the previous one he recited from Satan (thus “satanic verses”).
-To justify his flip flop, Allah is quoted saying:
+He claimed “angel Gabriel” had given him a new verse to replace the previous one he recited from Satan.
+To justify his flip flop, Allah is quoted as saying:

 “Never did We send a Messenger or a Prophet before you but when he did recite the revelation or narrated or spoke, Shaitan (Satan) threw (some falsehood) in it.
 But Allah abolishes that which Shaitan (Satan) throws in.
-Then Allah establishes His revelations…” (Q22:52)
+Then Allah establishes His revelations…” (Sura 22:52)